varunpereira/denify/studied.md

 backend to frontend data communication like notifications use webhook. frontend to backend and or backend to frontend data com like chats then use webscoket involves listening
+- look at examples read couple of times